alaindet/pandivia/README.md

 - a Profile page to be able to change theme, language and invite new users to use the application

 The Angular application features
-- Angular workspaces (TODO)
+- Angular workspaces
-- Completely custom and accessible components
+- Completely custom-made, accessible and themable components
-- Themable via CSS variables
 - Internationalization via `@jsverse/transloco`
 - Service workers
-- NgRx
+- Signal-based store

 ## How to run it locally